Annotation Configuration

 Default: false

-Whether to automatically build the resultMap.
-If a resultMap has already been set, this property will not take effect.
+Whether to automatically build a resultMap.
+If you have already configured a resultMap, this setting will not take effect.

 excludeProperty